susudo10/Group18--GCGO--PLP1/README.md

 get_user_choice(): Handles user input for menu selections.

 Program Structure
-The system is organized into multiple Python files for modularity and maintainability:
+The system is organized into multiple Python files:

-main.py: The entry point of the application; handles the main program loop and menu navigation.
+main.py: Handles the main program loop and menu navigation.

 database.py: Manages all interactions with the SQLite database, including connection, table creation, and CRUD operations.